 Here’s a Throwback Thursday item for you!
 The first three generations of Gartech Glue Units ran on DC-based technology.
 With today’s entry, we’re posting the procedure for setting the speed card inside the control panel.
 You can also download documentation on how to set the KBIC-120 and KBSI-240D boards.
 A potentiometer or “pot” is a variable resistor with 3 terminals that require manual, rotated adjustment.
 Before we get started, always be sure to follow your plant’s safety protocols before attempting to use this DC-based Gartech Glue System Speed Setting info.
 Never make an adjustment to any item inside the panel without authorization from a superior.
 We recommend your plant’s electrician be the only one who handles this level of work.

 The KBIC-120 90VDC Drive Board used in the control panel is manufactured by KB Electronics.
-Note: Clicking the link opens the factory manual for this sub-component on another site.

 Below are the steps for setting Minimum and Maximum speeds.